Osaka announces pregnancy and promises return in 2024

 The 25-year-old Osaka has not played a tennis match since September and her withdrawal from the Australian Open, which starts next week, had puzzled many observers.

-The top ranked player in the world in 2019, the Japanese player, who grew up in the United States, is now ranked 47th in the world.
+The top ranked player in the world in 2019, the Japanese star -- who grew up in the United States -- is now ranked 47th in the world.

 Osaka has won four Grand Slam singles titles with triumphs in the Australian Open in 2019 and 2021 and the US Open in 2018 and 2020.